 - Are there remote or rural participants in your program that would benefit from accessing simulation in multi-user VR?

 We also suggest beginning with the end in mind.
-If we’re able to implement a successful VR initiative together, visualize and articulate as clearly as you can – what does that success look like?
+Visualize what a successfully implemented VR initiative looks like to you.
 What will it enable?
 How will learners benefit from it?

 It’s also beneficial to carefully take into account a variety of practical considerations.
 How much space will you need?
 Who might your internal evangelists be, bringing the passion and enthusiasm needed to see the project through?
 Which department will control the VR initiative and why?
 What is your timeline?